ColbergMontanaStateUniversity/mlh-amt2025/radiosondes/README.md

 ## Notes

 - The critical bulk Richardson number used is 0.25.
+- Only use ascending radiosondes, designated with 'asc' in filename.
 - Note that this code uses a local gravitational constant for Tonopah, Nevada, USA in `compute_mlh_bulk_ri.m`.
 Do not use for other datasets without changing this.

 ## License